 Throughout our life we will be faced with various obstacles such as projects at work, an illness, an uncertainty in our life causing us confusion and possibly a major transition in which we don’t know where to go or what to do.

 Did you know we are a “negatively biased species” by default.
-Our prehistoric brain also known as the limbic system or reptilian brain only understand flight, flight, and freeze.
+Our prehistoric brain also known as the limbic system or reptilian brain only understands flight, flight, and freeze.
 It is what we used primarily for thousands of years to keep us alive.
-This part of the brain is quick and can process multiple information at once.
+This part of the brain is quick and can process multiple pieces of information at once.
 It is considered unconscious and things happen automatically.
-This is why we need these following suggestions to assist us when overcoming obstacles.
+This is why we need the following suggestions to assist us when overcoming obstacles.

 - Conscious Pause